What is Eye Movement Desensitization and Reprocessing Therapy?

 Therapy is a very individual thing.
 What works for some people doesn’t work for others.
 However, here at Delray Center, we have had great results with using EMDR therapy to treat patients.
 Studies have shown a success rate of trauma resolution from around 84%-100% depending on the repetition of trauma.
 EMDR therapy is an effective treatment, especially when coupled with other forms of therapy, such as DBT.

 We always require patients to undergo a comprehensive evaluation before starting this therapy in order to ensure it is an appropriate treatment path for them.
-So, if you or someone you love has interest in EMDR therapy contact us today.
+So, if you or someone you love has an interest in EMDR therapy contact us today.

 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.
 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.